A Global Analysis of the Primal-Dual Method for Pliable Families: Flexible Graph Connectivity

 \begin{lemma} The residual graph of two crossing violated cuts does not contain diagonal edges and has four edges in total.
 A pair of adjacent edges have size $\alpha$ and are thin.
 The other pair of edges have size $\alpha+1$. \end{lemma}

 We next analyze the residual graph when three violated sets $A,B,C$ all cross pairwise.
 All possible edges are depicted in Figure \ref{fig:triplecrossing}.
 Any other edge is a diagonal edge for a particular pair of violated sets from $A,B,C$.
-We begin with a useful lemma:
+We begin with a useful lemma.
+Note that for any node set $D$, either $D$ is empty or $\delta(D)$ has size at least $p$.

 \begin{lemma} Let $A,B,C$ be any three violated sets.
 Suppose there exist four sets $D_1,D_2,D_3,D_4$ such that the following multiset equation holds: $\delta(A) + \delta(B) + \delta(C) = \delta(D_1) + \delta(D_2) + \delta(D_3) + \delta(D_4)$.
 Then, at least one of the four sets $D_1,D_2,D_3,D_4$ is empty. \end{lemma}